Jurrangelo Cijntje

-Jean Michael "Jurrangelo" Cijntje (/seɪndʒɑː/ SAIN-juh, born May 31, 2003), also nicknamed "Loo", is a Curaçaoan professional baseball pitcher in the Seattle Mariners organization.
-He is a switch pitcher, having the rare ability to pitch proficiently with both his right and left arms.
-He was drafted with the 15th overall pick in the 2024 Major League Baseball draft by the Mariners.
+Jean Michael "Jurrangelo" Cijntje (/seɪndʒɑː/ SAIN-juh, born May 31, 2003), also nicknamed "Loo", is a Curaçaoan professional baseball pitcher in the St. Louis Cardinals organization.
+He is a switch pitcher, having the rare ability to pitch proficiently with both his right and left arm.
+He was chosen with the 15th overall pick in the 2024 Major League Baseball draft by the Seattle Mariners.

 Amateur career

 Cijntje was born in the Netherlands and grew up primarily in Willemstad, Curaçao.
 He switch pitched and played shortstop for Willemstad in the 2016 Little League World Series.
 Cijntje played second base and batted second for the Netherlands under-15 team at the 2018 U-15 Baseball World Cup in Panama.
 He had a 1.076 on-base plus slugging and 6 RBI while committing two errors in eight games at the tournament.
+He also participated in the Reviving Baseball in Inner Cities (RBI) program in Curaçao.

 Cijntje moved to Miami when he was 16 years old, where he lived with three older cousins who had played college baseball at Florida National University.
 He attended Champagnat Catholic School in Hialeah, Florida, where he played baseball as both a switch pitcher and switch hitter.
 His high school record was 7–6 with a 2.32 earned run average (ERA), striking out 166 batters in 81 innings.
-He also participated in the Reviving Baseball in Inner Cities (RBI) program.
-He committed to play for Mississippi State University before his senior season, and he enrolled there after not signing with the Milwaukee Brewers, who selected him in the 18th round of the 2022 MLB draft as a shortstop.
+He committed to play for Mississippi State University before his senior season.
+He enrolled there after not signing with the Milwaukee Brewers, who selected him in the 18th round of the 2022 MLB draft as a shortstop.
+Because he threw right handed as an infielder, his right throwing arm became stronger than his left.